mogar/DecisionTheory/docs/problems/termite_extortioner.md

 * Probability that they have termites, given that they pay the blackmail = 0
 * Probability that they have termites, given that they _don't_ pay blackmail = 1

 The cost of having termites is much larger than the cost of blackmail, so the EDT agent will pay the blackmail as that is correlated with not having termites at all.
-The very fact that they would pay it leads to it being sent.
+The very fact that they would pay it leads to it being sent in a world where they don't actually have termites.

 ## References